 - Stay Disciplined Through Market Dips and Swings: Many people struggle to separate their emotions from their investment experience.
 Markets go up and down.
 Reacting to current market conditions may lead to making poor investment decisions, and daily market news and commentary can also challenge your investment discipline.
 You have to look beyond the headlines.
 When headlines unsettle you, consider the source and maintain a long‑term perspective.

-To provide an excellent investment experience, your wealth management advisor should:
+To provide an excellent investment planning experience, your wealth management advisor should:

-- bring key discipline and focus on these elements of a successful investment experience
+- bring key discipline and focus on these elements of a successful investment planning experience

 - help you create an investment plan tailored to your specific needs and goals